How does this medication work? What will it do for me?

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones given here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by the doctor.
-If you miss a dose, take it as soon as you remember it.
-If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
+If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.